gurpreet-vilkhoo/NoSQL-in-Astra-Cassandra/README.md

 # NoSQL-in-Astra-Cassandra

-Working on Tabular, document, key-value and Graph databases using Cassandra on Astra
+Working on Tabular, document, key-value databases using Cassandra on Astra

 #### 1. Working with Tabular Database in CQL Coonsole